nighthawkcoders/kasmv2-frontend/_posts/2024-01-30-Cockpit-Usage.md

 | Sudo      | ubuntu    | password |
 | User      | ubuntu    | password |

-3. Navigate to the terminal
-4. Now you can execute any commands from the deployment guide.
+Now, just navigate to the terminal, and you can now execute any commands from the deployment guide.
 This ommits the first four sections, you can proceed to Adding Websites, Part 1.